rishitvm/Learnings/README.md

 AutoGen is an open-source framework by Microsoft for building multi-agent LLM applications.
 It allows you to easily define agents with distinct roles, let them communicate through natural language, and collaboratively solve complex tasks.

 ---

+### `Insurance_Claim_Voice_Agent`
+#### Voice-Based Insurance Claim Clarification Assistant
+“Voice-Based Insurance Claim Clarification Assistant” is a project that streamlines the process of following up on insurance claims through a natural, voice‑driven conversation.
+It combines state‑of‑the‑art speech technologies—Coqui TTS for text‑to‑speech and FasterWhisper for automatic speech recognition—together with a large language model accessed via Groq API to ask targeted questions about claim status (“Accepted,” “Rejected,” “On Hold,” or “Needs Changes”), elicit precise reasons, and confirm document completeness.
+Every exchange is queued and played back in real time, then transcribed, and the full dialogue—along with final status, reason, and a concise summary—is persisted in MongoDB for audit and reporting.
+Developers can extend or deploy the assistant as a FastAPI microservice, or run it locally from the command line.
+The result is a hands‑free, efficient workflow for insurance teams, hospital staff, or third‑party administrators to automatically capture and record insurance claim clarifications without manual note‑taking or data entry.

+- ASR (Automatic Speech Recognition) – Faster-Whisper
+  * Model: tiny.en
+  * Used for: Converting live microphone input (spoken language) into text in real time.
+  * Framework: RealtimeSTT wrapper for smooth integration.

+- TTS (Text-to-Speech) – Coqui TTS
+  * Model: tts_models/en/vctk/vits
+  * Used for: Generating natural-sounding speech from LLM-generated text responses.
+  * Language: English (VCTK dataset-based voices)

+- LLM (Large Language Model) – Meta llama-3.1-8b-instant
+  * Model: llama-3.1-8b-instant (via Groq API)
+  * Used for: Understanding conversation context, generating follow-up questions, summarizing interactions, and deciding when the conversation should end.
+  * Speed: Optimized for ultra-low latency with Groq’s accelerated inference.

+- Database – MongoDB
+  * Used for: Storing user data, claim status, ASR transcript, LLM conversation history, and final summary.
+  * Web Framework – FastAPI
+  * Used for: Exposing a lightweight HTTP endpoint (/run) to trigger the assistant remotely.

+- Audio Management – Multithreaded Queue System
+  * Used for: Smooth playback of TTS chunks while simultaneously recording user response.

+---